 RELATED: For the full lowdown on where to find these gorgeous flowers in the region, check out my guide to the top spots to find cherry blossoms in Niagara!

 Said to be the cherry capital of Canada, it seemed like a sin to not include Norfolk County.
 There are six farms which produce cherries on approximately 1000 acres of land.
 That’s 40% of the land used to grow cherries in the country!
 As they’re farms, I’m unable to say whether the blossoms can be viewed, though I bet you’ll be able to smell them if you’re in the area!

 Speaking of capitals, plan a trip to Canada’s capital for some blossom hunting.
 While they’re not nearly as abundant in Ottawa as other locations in Ontario, it’s perfect for those who like a scavenger hunt!
-Locals and visitors have had luck in the Ottawa River Valley as well as the Dominion Arboretum.
+Locals and visitors have had luck in the Ottawa River Valley, the Dominion Arboretum and the Central Experimental Farm as well as the famous Rideau Canal.
 Plus, chances are the cherry blossoms will be in bloom around the same time as the popular Tulip Festival, making it a perfect time for flower fanatics!

 The last destination I’ll include is thanks to a happy accident.
 While hunting for some new hiking trails in Cambridge, I noticed some blossoms while driving through downtown.
 Low and behold, there are a plethora of trees in the heart of the city!
 You can’t miss them as they line Water Street across the Grand River from the Cambridge Sculpture Garden.
 I believe they’re cherry trees however they could also be apple trees… I’ll leave this up to my readers with a green thumb to correct me if I’m wrong!

 Tips for Seeing the Cherry Blossoms in Ontario